-While you probably can’t get an appointment on such short notice with a career coach to help you prepare for the big day, there is help.
+While you probably can’t get an appointment on such short notice with a career coach to help you prepare for a last minute job interview, there is help.

-paNASH has several last minute tips for you when situations like this arise (and believe me, they do, more often than you think).
+paNASH has several last minute job interview tips for you when situations like this arise (and believe me, they do, more often than you think).
 These tips are provided through a few different resources.

 Another item available to help you in a pinch is the on-demand video series Steps to Acing the Interview and Reducing Your Interview Anxiety.
 In less than 55 minutes you’ll receive a crash course on interview prep.
 And since it’s available on-demand, you can access it at anytime, day or night.

 It’s only $87 which includes 3 videos and a downloadable handout covering the following topics: